 It is not the most affordable coffee machine on the market, but worth the investment if you regularly drink lattes and cappuccinos.
-The machine does produce espresso in less than a minute, however, I think the true value of the One Touch CoffeeHouse II is in its lattes, cappuccinos and hot chocolates which are creamy, frothy, and delicious.
+The machine does produce espresso in less than a minute, however, I think the true value of the One Touch CoffeeHouse II is in its lattes, cappuccinos, and hot chocolates which are creamy, frothy, and delicious.

-Keep reading for my thoughts in this Breville One-Touch CoffeeHouse II review, and if you have a smaller space to work with then rest assured it's perfect.
+Here, I share my thoughts in this Breville One-Touch CoffeeHouse II review, and if you have a smaller space to work with then rest assured it's perfect.
 It's sitting in our best small coffee makers guide proudly, as it really is a do-it-all machine.

-Testing the Breville One-Touch CoffeeHouse
+Testing the One-Touch CoffeeHouse II

+Hey, I'm Nishaa Sharma.
 I have the original Breville One-Touch CoffeeHouse in my apartment, and it's been here since we moved in two years ago.
 I love how easy it is to use, and it's saved us so much time and money on going out for a cup of coffee or a matcha latte.

-The only thing I don't like is that the milk compartment is an awkward shape to clean, but at £150, the price more than makes up for it.
-I never thought I would own a coffee machine, but now that I do, the Breville One-Touch Coffee house has converted me into a coffee lover!
+The only thing I don't like is that the milk compartment is an awkward shape to clean, but the price more than makes up for it.
+I never thought I would own a coffee machine, but now that I do, the Breville One-Touch CoffeeHouse has converted me into a coffee lover!

-Breville One-Touch CoffeeHouse II specs
+Breville One-Touch CoffeeHouse II specifications

-- Type: Ground coffee or Easy Serve Espresso (ESE) pods
+- Type: Ground coffee or Easy Serve Espresso (ESE) pods (both on Amazon)

 - Pressure: 19 bar

-- Capacity: 1.4 litres water reservoir / 0.6 litres milk reservoir
+- Capacity: 1.4L water reservoir / 0.6L milk reservoir

 - Dimensions: 32.4cm x 22.1cm x 37.1cm

-- Colour Options: white, navy, or grey
+- Color Options: white, navy, or grey

 - Settings: Pre-set espresso, latte & cappuccino, manual milk frother, manual espresso, cleaning

+When I reviewed the white Breville One Touch CoffeeHouse II espresso, cappuccino, and latte coffee maker, I was impressed with how sleek, high-quality, and professional it looked.
+It is also available in navy and grey, with all the same features as the white version.
 The control panel has touch LEDs which provide a lovely user experience, accompanied by sturdy and high-quality filters.
 Despite the dial and lever on the milk reservoir being plastic, not metal, they still have a nice feel and usability.

-I then had to ‘prime’ the machine.
+I then had to ‘prime’ the single-serve coffee maker.
 This meant filling both reservoirs with water again, placing an empty filter in the machine, and running it on a manual espresso and then manual milk frothing cycle into an empty cup.
 There were very clear instructions on how to do this, and it probably took 20-30 minutes in total.
 Once this initial setup was done, usage and subsequent cleaning were incredibly easy.

-Using the One Touch CoffeeHouse II
+Using the Breville One Touch CoffeeHouse II

 One downside is perhaps the lack of ability to produce an americano, or a long coffee, which is more feasible in one of the best filter coffee machines.
-Whilst you can use the manual espresso function to create a bigger cup than is allowed by the pre-set function, this does affect the strength of the coffee, even if you use the double shot Porta-filter.
+Whilst you can use the manual espresso function to create a bigger cup than is allowed by the pre-set function, this does affect the strength of the coffee, even if you use the double-shot Portafilter.

 Making latte and cappuccino

-Both the latte and the cappuccino had a great milky foam which lasted for a long time after the drink was made, indicating the quality of the drink produced.
+Both the latte and the cappuccino had a great milky foam that lasted for a long time after the drink was made, indicating the quality of the drink produced.
 The One Touch was true to its name and I have never made an easier milky coffee at home.
 Ensure the milk spout is over the cup, and then simply press the relevant button (once for small, twice for large) and leave the machine to do its work.
-This is definitely easier than with many of the best bean-to-cup coffee machines which may require you to steam the milk by hand.
+This is definitely easier than with many of the best bean-to-cup coffee makers which may require you to steam the milk by hand.

 These pre-set functions are convenient, however, I really liked the control given by the manual espresso and milk frothing functions, which can allow you to create your perfect cup of coffee.